Ceylon’s first capital

 An important Buddhist site, Anuradhapura is famous for its shrines, dagobas and most importantly, the sacred Bodhi tree, grown from a branch of the tree under which Buddha found enlightenment.
-It is Sri Lanka's first capital and dates back to the 4th Century.
+It is Sri Lanka's first capital and dates back to the fourth century.

 To experience the true hill country Explore Tailormade recommend a walk on Horton Plains to World’s End, passing Baker Falls along the way.
 If you travel between December and April we recommend a trek to Adam's Peak.
 Here you will join pilgrims on their ascent to the top where a depression in the ground is said be Buddha's footprint, arriving in time for sunrise and hopefully spectacular views.

 Travelling on a Tailormade holiday to Sri Lanka means you get to choose how you travel, and we highly recommend at least one train journey in your itinerary.
 One of the most scenic journeys you can take is from Nuwara Eliya to Ella, weaving around mountains, through tunnels, passing tea plantations, forests, waterfalls and small villages.

 On Sri Lanka’s northernmost tip, Jaffa was off-limits for years; now back on the map you can explore the markets, fort and temples.
 Arrive on the Queen of Jaffa train to fully immerse yourself in the local culture.